tidewave-ai/mcp_proxy_elixir/README.md

 ## Configuration

 `mcp-proxy` either accepts the SSE URL as argument or using the environment variable `SSE_URL`.
 For debugging purposes, you can also pass `--debug`, which will log debug messages on stderr.

+Other supported flags:

+* `--max-disconnected-time` the maximum amount of time for trying to reconnect while disconnected.
+When not set, defaults to infinity.
+* `--receive-timeout` the maximum amount of time to wait for an individual reply from the MCP server in milliseconds.
+Defaults to 60000 (60 seconds).